Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 1. Compile-time limits (e.g., what’s the largest value of a short integer?)
 2. Runtime limits (e.g., how many bytes in a filename?)

+To solve these problems, three types of limits are provided:
+1. Compile-time limits (headers)
+2. Runtime limits not associated with a file or directory (the sysconf function)
+3. Runtime limits that are associated with a file or a directory (the pathconf and fpathconf functions)

+Figure 2.6 Sizes of integral values from <limits.h>

+#### 2.5.1 ISO C Limits
+All of the compile-time limits defined by ISO C are defined in the file <limits.h> (see Figure 2.6).

+Figure 2.7 ISO limits on various platforms

+#### 2.5.2 POSIX Limits
+POSIX.1 defines numerous constants that deal with implementation limits of the operating system.
+Unfortunately, this is one of the more confusing aspects of POSIX.1.
+Although POSIX.1 defines numerous limits and constants, we’ll concern ourselves with only the ones that affect the base POSIX.1 interfaces.
+These limits and constants are divided into the following seven categories:

+1. Numerical limits: LONG_BIT, SSIZE_MAX, and WORD_BIT
+2. Minimum values: the 25 constants in Figure 2.8
+3. Maximum value: _POSIX_CLOCKRES_MIN
+4. Runtime increasable values: CHARCLASS_NAME_MAX, COLL_WEIGHTS_MAX, LINE_MAX, NGROUPS_MAX, and RE_DUP_MAX
+5. Runtime invariant values, possibly indeterminate: the 17 constants in Figure 2.9 (plus an additional four constants introduced in Section 12.2 and three constants introduced in Section 14.5)
+6. Other invariant values:NL_ARGMAX,NL_MSGMAX,NL_SETMAX, and  NL_TEXTMAX.
+7. Pathname variable values: FILESIZEBITS, LINK_MAX, MAX_CANON, MAX_INPUT, NAME_MAX, PATH_MAX, PIPE_BUF, and SYMLINK_MAX

 ## Chapter 4.
 Files and Directories